-In order to further reduce the number of SARs granted, in February 2006 the Compensation Committee granted to all employees, whose salaries were \$100,000 or over, a combination of stock settled SARs and restricted stock.
-Both the restricted stock and SARs vest over a three-year period.
-The Committee issued one-half the value of the awards in SARs and one-half of the awards in restricted stock based upon the fair market value of the common stock on the date of grant and the corresponding Black-Scholes value of the SAR.
+In order to further reduce the number of SARs granted, in February 2006 the Compensation Committee granted to all employees, whose salaries were \$100,000 or greater, a combination of stock-settled SARs and stock awards.
+Both the stock and SARs vest over a three-year period.
+The Committee issued one-half the value of the awards in SARs and one-half of the awards in stock based upon the fair market value of the common stock on the date of grant and the corresponding Black-Scholes value of the SAR.
 Each employee was granted the option to take the value of the restricted common stock in cash or stock.
-The restricted stock awards or the cash equivalent were placed in the individual's account in the Company's deferred compensation plan.
-Since the employees were given the option to take common stock or the cash equivalent, the grant of restricted stock deferred under the Company's deferred compensation plan does not constitute an equity compensation plan for purposes of the New York Stock Exchange stockholder approval rules.
+The stock awards or the cash equivalent were placed in the individual's account in the Company's deferred compensation plan.
+Since the employees were given the option to take common stock or the cash equivalent, the grant of stock deferred under the Company's deferred compensation plan does not constitute an equity compensation plan for purposes of the NYSE stockholder approval rules.

-In order to reduce dilution, the Board has authorized the Company to repurchase, from time to time, common stock in the market, if desired to satisfy the restricted stock awards when distributed to participants pursuant to the deferred compensation plan or to fund the initial award.
-During 2005, the Company repurchased 200,550 shares of common stock which were reissued in 2005 and 2006 for restricted common stock awards placed in the deferred compensation plan.
+In order to reduce dilution, the Board has authorized the Company to repurchase, from time to time, common stock in the market, if desired to satisfy the stock awards when distributed to participants pursuant to the deferred compensation plan or to fund the initial award.
+During 2005, the Company repurchased 200,550 shares of common stock which were reissued in 2005 and 2006 for stock awards placed in the deferred compensation plan.